 top of page

-As an activist, she collaborates with the Feminist Press, Well-Read Black Girl, Lawyers Committee for Civil Rights in Law, Harlem Arts Alliance, Women in Music, and numerous grassroots organizations.
+As an organizer, Candice collaborates with the Feminist Press, Well-Read Black Girl, Lawyers Committee for Civil Rights in Law, Harlem Arts Alliance, Women in Music, and numerous grassroots organizations.
 She has produced her feminist performance lecture series for Jazz at Lincoln Center and CUNY for three consecutive seasons.
-Candice has been published by ShondalandColumbia Journal of Gender and Law, and the Los Angeles Review of Books, and spoken and performed at TED HQ.
-Candice is an honors graduate of Harvard University, Columbia Law School, and a lecturer at Jazz at Lincoln Center.
-Candice releases her experimental jazz album, "Nite Bjuti" (pronounced night beauty) on July 28, 2023, and the first single, with video directed by Candice, "Mood (Liberation Walk)" is now available everywhere you listen.
+Candice has been published by Shondaland, Columbia Journal of Gender and Law, and the Los Angeles Review of Books, and spoken and performed at TED HQ.
+She is an honors graduate of Harvard University where she co-produced the first hip-hop conference, Columbia Law School, and a lecturer at Jazz at Lincoln Center.
+"Nite Bjuti" (pronounced night beauty) is her 2023 experimental jazz album, which the BBC dubbed "one of the most original and exciting I've hear this year."

 bottom of page